NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

 The NVIDIA Container Library and CLI
 ````````````````````````````````````

-These component are packaged as the ``libnvidia-container-tools`` and ``libnvidia-container1`` packages, respectively.
+These components are packaged as the ``libnvidia-container-tools`` and ``libnvidia-container1`` packages, respectively.

-This component provides a library and a simple CLI utility to automatically configure GNU/Linux containers leveraging NVIDIA GPUs.
+These components provide a library and a simple CLI utility to automatically configure GNU/Linux containers leveraging NVIDIA GPUs.
 The implementation relies on kernel primitives and is designed to be agnostic of the container runtime.

 ``libnvidia-container`` provides a well-defined API and a wrapper CLI (called ``nvidia-container-cli``) that different runtimes can invoke to